RowdyVoyeur/midi-tools/README.md

-# MIDI Tools for M8C
+# MIDI Tools for M8C and Roland MC-101

 ## Introduction